Variables & Outputs

 To ensure a variable is required, omit the

-argument from the declaration. >Note: It may also be worth considering the disallowing ofnull
+defaultargument from the declaration. >Note: It may also be worth considering the disallowing ofnullmake sense. -

 Order arguments in a variable block like this: